petermorgandev/coding-exercises/README.md

 # Coding Exercises
-Coding exercises to help me learn more about different programming languages
+This respository is a collection of coding exercises I have done to learn more about different programming langauges.
+Most files can be run in a development sandbox to see their effect.